 Dr. Madeline Sterling is a general internist and a health services researcher in the Division of General Internal Medicine.
 She received a B.A. from Cornell University and obtained an M.D. and an M.P.H. from Rutgers University.
 She completed residency in Internal Medicine (Primary Care Track) at The New York Presbyterian Hospital/Weill Cornell Medicine and fellowship in General Internal Medicine (GIM) and Health Services Research (HSR) at Weill Cornell Medicine, during which she obtained an M.S. in Clinical Epidemiology and HSR from the Weill Cornell Graduate School of Medical Sciences.
 Dr. Sterling’s research focuses on identifying and addressing the social determinants of health outcomes among adults with cardiovascular disease.
 To do so, she uses quantitative and qualitative research methods, as well as community-engaged approaches.
 View research here.
 Dr. Sterling is deeply committed to mentoring trainees towards careers in GIM and research.
 She also serves on several national committees for the Society of General Internal Medicine and the American Heart Association.

 Dr. Judy Tung is a graduate of the Albert Einstein College of Medicine and completed her residency training in the Primary Care Program at the University of California, San Francisco.
-She served as a Primary Care Chief Resident at Bellevue Hospital/New York Medical Center prior to joining faculty at NewYork-Presbyterian Hospital/Weill Cornell Medical Center.
-She was the Director of the Primary Care Residency at Cornell for seven years before serving as Medical Director of the faculty/resident primary care practice, Weill Cornell Internal Medicine Associates.
-In 2016 she was appointed Section Head of the Section of Ambulatory Medicine and Chief of Internal Medicine at NYP/Downtown campus.
-She remains involved in residency teaching and is dedicated to the cultivation of academic general internists and.
+She served as a Primary Care Chief Resident at Bellevue Hospital/New York Medical Center prior to joining the faculty at NewYork-Presbyterian Hospital/Weill Cornell Medical Center.
+She was the Director of the Primary Care Residency at Cornell between 2005-2012.
+She is currently the Section Chief of Ambulatory Internal Medicine within the Division of General Internal Medicine and the Associate Dean of Faculty Development at Weill Cornell.
+She remains involved in residency teaching and is dedicated to the cultivation of academic general internists.
 She particularly enjoys mentoring the Primary Care senior residents in their leadership and teaching roles as Assistant Chief Residents.